pac4j/pac4j/README.md

 `pac4j` is a **Java authentication / authorization engine to authenticate users, get their profiles and manage their authorizations** in order to secure your Java web applications.
 It's available under the Apache 2 license.

-It is actually **implemented in many frameworks and supports many authentication mechanisms**.
+It is actually **implemented by many frameworks and supports many authentication mechanisms**.
 See the [big picture](https://github.com/pac4j/pac4j/wiki/The-big-picture).

 ### Frameworks / tools implementing `pac4j`: